What is user-centered design (UCD)?

 What is human-centered design?

-Oh, boy!
-Well, in general, I’ll remind you that you can probably use either user- or human-centered design terminology and nobody will get mad or offended.
+Remember, you can probably use either user- or human-centered design terminology and nobody will get mad or offended.

 But to get more specific, user-centered design comes from a larger idea of human-centered design, which has its own ISO standard.
-In the field of Human Factors (which is one historical origin of the field of UX), professionals like me design products based on a combination of user abilities, tasks, and environments.
+In the field of Human Factors (which is one historical origin of the field of UX), professionals design products based on a combination of user abilities, tasks, and environments.

 So, compared to UCD, HCD may encompass more about the users’ abilities, like human perception, cognition, and decision making — often specifically in the context of designing for experts like pilots or surgeons.
 This HCD framework might also include aspects of human ergonomics, physiology, or sociology which go beyond what many UX researchers examine.

-In the past few years, many of us have critically considered whether UCD (or HCD) is enough.
+In the past few years, many have critically considered whether UCD (or HCD) is enough.
 As conscious, ethical practitioners, we also need to be thinking about how design impacts everyone, not just immediate users of the product or service.

 Bonus: other terms to know